 - The obligee: The client that has requested the bond

 - The surety: The company that underwrites the bond

-Like professional liability and E&O insurance, bonds cover professional negligence claims.
+A surety bond reimburses the obligee when your company is unable to meet its obligations.
 Unlike insurance, your bond carrier (surety) will expect reimbursement when it pays for a claim.